amberhadermann/SNP_impact_FoldX/README.md

 The SNP\_impact\_FoldX.run script is a user-friendly command line set of commands that makes running [FoldX®](http://foldxsuite.crg.eu) protein energy stability analyses in a high throughput manner for estimating the impact of a SNP on a protein structure.[^1][^2]

-Throughout this guide we will guide you through every step needed to make sure your analyses run smoothly. ==Make sure to read everything before you start.==
+Throughout this guide we will guide you through every step needed to make sure your analyses run smoothly. **Make sure to read everything before you start**.

 #### 1. Installation